micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.randint(a, b)

-    Returns a random interger in the range [a, b].
+    Returns a random integer in the range [a, b].

   .. method:: urandom.randrange(stop)